intersystems-community/vscode-objectscript/CONTRIBUTING.md

 ### Editing code snippets

-Code snippets are defined in files in /snippets/ folder:
+Code snippets are defined in files in the /snippets/ folder:

 * objectscript-class.json - snippets for class definition context
 * objectscript.json - snippets for objectscript context